ankilangs/ankilangs/README.md

 and open source Anki decks for language learning.
 Check the website for more details [AnkiLangs.org](https://ankilangs.org).

+AnkiLangs is not part of nor necessarily endorsed by Anki (https://apps.ankiweb.net/).

 This is a monorepo containing everything.